Planning a Fall Wedding?

 A fall wedding can use charming details like salvaged wood, twine, canning jars, baskets of fresh apples and old farm equipment.
 In-season pumpkins or maize will also create a festive atmosphere.
 If you don't want to go with a harvest focus, use in-season flowers like sunflowers, anemones, dahlias, mums or asters.
 If you have a very formal wedding, include 1 small detail, or go all out with bales of hay.

 9. Choose a meal with seasonal ingredients.

-Fall menus can be even more delicious than summer ones, because there is so much food in season.
-Consider serving hearty vegetables, turkey, butternut squash soup, rustic breads, hot cocoa, hard cider, caramel apples, apple pies and pumpkin spice cake.
+Fall menus can be even more delicious than summer ones because there is so much food in season.
+Consider serving hearty vegetables, turkey, butternut squash soup, rustic bread, hot cocoa, hard cider, caramel apples, apple pies and pumpkin spice cake.